ElleCoding/ElleCoding/README.md

 - 👋 Hi, I’m Elle
-- 😄 I like Data Science and Machine Learning — all done as inclusively and ethically as possible.
+- 😄 I like Data Science and Machine Learning.
+I also like gardening, reading, and dancing ballet.
 - 📫 Contact: coding.elle@gmail.com

 <!---